 - Best Benefits of Eating Dates During Pregnancy

 - Eating Dates During Different Stages of Gestation

 - Different Ways of Consuming Dates During Pregnancy

 - Are There Any Harmful Effects of Eating Dates During Pregnancy?

 - Precautions to Take

 It is said that eating dates during the ninth month of your pregnancy can ease labour.
 Is this true?
 How do dates help with labour?
 Let us look into the relationship between pregnancy and dates.

 Dates and Pregnancy

-Dates are not only safe for both the mother and baby, but they are beneficial too.
-Dates contain the sugar–fructose that breaks quickly and offers instant energy without altering the blood sugar levels.
-Dates in pregnancy are good as they contain laxatives which aid in uterus contractions and ease labour by shortening it.
+Dates are not only safe for both the mother and baby, but are also beneficial.
+Dates contain fructose that breaks down quickly and offers instant energy without altering one’s blood sugar levels.
+Eating dates during pregnancy is good as they contain laxatives which aid in uterus contractions and ease labour by shortening it.

-Research proves that the consumption of dates during late pregnancy shortens labour and affects delivery positively by reducing the risk to both the mother and the baby.
+Research shows that the consumption of dates during late pregnancy shortens labour and affects delivery positively.

 Nutritional Value of Dates